DARK-art108/TechBlog/content/posts/2020-5-8--Rxjava/index.md

 ```
 To get a well understanding of RxKotlin/RxAndroid,We are going to build a Sample Project using Retrofit2 and RxKotlin.The Retrofit2 is used to call a **TimeApi** in this project which will show the unix time in the textview,So till now we have added dependencies,And now let's get understand the project structure.

-I usually follow MVVM pattern you are free to use any pattern😁,So we will first create a **Network Package** into it we will create two files one is interface and the other is a singleton object or class in kotlin.
+I usually follow MVVM pattern or architecture you are free to use any pattern/architecture😁,So we will first create a **Network Package** into it we will create two files one is interface and the other one is a singleton object or class in kotlin.

 #### Interface  👉 TimeApi.kt